lkcsi/swag-labs/README.md

 ## Prerequisites
 - Python (3.10 or above) and pip installed
-- Create a .env file in project root folder with **PASSWORD** field
+- Create a .env file in project root folder with **PASSWORD** field, password value can be found here: https://www.saucedemo.com
 - For Chrome include the ChromeDriver location in your PATH environment variable
 - For Firefox include Geckodriver location in your PATH environment variable